girishji/vimbits/README.md

 ## Configuration

 All plugins are enabled by default.
-To disable a plugin set the corresponding global variable to `false`.
+To disable a plugin, set the corresponding global variable to `false`.

 ```
 vim9script